“ASCII Armor” #

 - The ASCII-armored representation of the same data.

-The one exception are cleartext signed messages, which have no binary format.
-The whole point of that format is to keep the message content in human-readable form.
+The only exception are cleartext signed messages, which have no binary format.
+The whole point of the cleartext signed format is to present the message content in human-readable form.
 The signature part of a cleartext signed message is always armored, so that it can be handled in environments such as an email application.

 Transforming keys and messages between the two shapes #